michal-minarik/naser/README.md

 pip install selenium
 ```

-Check if you have xlrd module installed:
+Check if you have openpyxl module installed:

 ```bash
 pip list | grep openpyxl